felixtrinoma/myogesture/README.md

 python ML/train-model.py files/2019-11-12-13-37-14.dat files /2019-11-12-13-37-14.labels.txt
 ```

 The first graph shows the labeled data samples.
 Their values should lie between 0.0 and 1.0.
-If those samples looks hard to distinguish, the model might not be able to classify them correctly:
+If those samples look hard to distinguish, the model might not be able to classify them correctly:

 ![alt text](https://cyril.lugan.fr/assets/stash/2019-11-13-myogesture-samples.png)